 - These boxes are slightly more expensive than open litter pans, often ranging from about $20 to $50.

 The following models are popular with consumers:

 - Nature's Miracle JFC Corner Litter Box - This triangular box fits perfectly into tight corners, keeping it out of the way.
 A lower front entrance accommodates cats with mobility problems, and a non-stick surface is easy to clean.
-This box retails for about $34 on Wag.com, where users praise its easy cleaning design, leak-proof performance, and lower entrance.
-The description does not give dimensions, but reviewers say that the box is large enough.
+This box retails for about $19 on PetSmart's website, where users praise its easy cleaning design, leak-proof performance, and lower entrance.
+The dimensions are 26" x 23" x 20".